 - 3 tablespoons Old Bay Seasoning

-- vegetable or canola oil for spraying, as needed
+- vegetable or canola oil for misting, as needed

 - If using skin-on chicken, trim any excess fat from the edges, or remove it completely, and season both sides with salt and pepper, to taste.

 - Whisk together the buttermilk and hot sauce in a medium mixing bowl.
-Add the chicken pieces and push the down to submerge them in the liquid.
-Let sit for 5 to 10 minutes or cover and refrigerate for up to 24 hours if prepping in advance.
+Add the chicken pieces and push them down to submerge them in the liquid.
+Let the chicken marinate for 5 to 10 minutes or cover and refrigerate it for up to 24 hours if prepping in advance.

-- Check on the chicken about halfway through the cooking time and spray any dry spots with additional oil.
+- Check on the chicken about halfway through the cooking time and mist any dry spots with additional oil.

 - The internal temperature of the fried chicken should read at least 165 degrees F at the end of the cooking process.

 Nutrition information is automatically calculated using generic ingredients, and is an estimate not a guarantee.
 For more accurate results, please refer to the labels on your ingredients at home.